mtyaka/lein-oneoff/README.md

     $ lein oneoff example.clj

-This command will check the specified dependencies and install them into the local maven repository (`~/.m2/repository`) unless already installed, and then run `example.clj` with the necessary dependencies in the classpath.
-Note that the dependencies are referenced directly from the local maven repository.
+This command will resolve the specified dependencies and install them into the local maven repository (`~/.m2/repository`) unless already installed, and then run `example.clj` with the classpath properly set.

 ### The defdeps form